Kheexuan/DSP-Audio-Classification-Pipeline-/README.md

 In addition, MFCCs were already included as a selected feature, and since MFCCs are themselves derived from the Mel spectrogram, using both could introduce overlapping information.
 Therefore, the log spectrogram was chosen instead because it provides a more direct and raw representation of the original spectral content, allowing the model to learn from less compressed frequency information.

 # Comparison Between Models
+To Choose which Model to use,

+# Configuration and Settings
 # Conclusion